 Kahlil Whitney is the player I am most excited for next season.
 After watching hours of his highlights, he reminds me of Michael Kidd-Gilchrist with the jumping ability of Hamidou Diallo.
 Expect two alley-oops a game and several players’ careers being ended by getting dunked on.

 The starting 5 is never static and it could change multiple times throughout the year.
-Depending on how EJ and Blackshear play, or if Blackshear even decides to come to Kentucky at all, I could see Nick Richards starting at center at some point.
-The power forward position is also entirely uncertain.
+The power forward position is the most uncertain.
 EJ would be the best option, but Nate Sestina will be breathing down his neck all season.
-As will Keion Brooks, Dontaie Allen and Johnny Juzang.
+As will Keion Brooks and Dontaie Allen.
+According to Coach Cal, Johnny Juzang has been playing out of his mind so far in practice.
+If he keeps it up and proves to be as good of a shooter as Tyler Herro, then he will be a very real possibility as the starting small forward or shooting guard.
 Don’t forget about Immanuel Quickley either.
 He will jump at any opportunity to take the starting role from Hagans.

 Categories: NCAA Basketball